bgoonz/docs-collection/github/github/managing-files-in-a-repository/managing-files-on-github/navigating-code-on-github.md

 ---
 title: Navigating code on GitHub
-intro: 'You can understand the relationships within and across repositories by navigating code directly in {% data variables.product.product_name %}.'
+intro: "You can understand the relationships within and across repositories by navigating code directly in {% data variables.product.product_name %}."
 redirect_from:
   - /articles/navigating-code-on-github
   - /github/managing-files-in-a-repository/navigating-code-on-github
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Repositories
 ---

 <!-- If you make changes to this feature, update /getting-started-with-github/github-language-support to reflect any changes to supported languages. -->

 ## About navigating code on {% data variables.product.prodname_dotcom %}

 Code navigation uses the open source library [`tree-sitter`](https://github.com/tree-sitter/tree-sitter).
 The following languages are supported:

 - C#
 - CodeQL
 - Go